 If there are no matching donors in the patient’s family, the search continues with an attempt to find a compatible unrelated donor.
 Around the world, over 36 million people have now chosen to register as potential blood stem cell donors, over 10 million of which are within DKMS’s worldwide database.
 If no suitable donor is found there, the search is extended internationally.

-DKMS is a charity and therefore relies on monetary donations to cover donor recruitment costs.
-The cost of the registration for one potential donor is £40.
-Our operations and administrative costs are paid out of a reimbursement fee we receive for further testing of donors (once they are identified as a potential match) and for the stem cell donation itself.
-We are committed to working efficiently and at the highest professional level and undertake an annual financial audit.
+DKMS is a charity and we rely on generous donations from the public to keep going.
+These donations are used to cover the cost of registering new blood stem cell donors.
+Our operations and administrative costs are paid for using a reimbursement fee we receive for further testing donors (once they are identified as a potential match) and for the stem cell donation itself.
+We carry out an annual financial audit and we are committed to using our funds in the most effective way possible.

 There will be no cost to you.
 When a donor is matched with a patient, DKMS will cover the costs (including any travel, meals, or accommodation expenses that may be necessary).
 DKMS will also cover the costs for a companion to travel with you to the hospital.
 A donor’s own health insurance will never be used.